 Where is Abbey Court?

-Ok, so these guys also claim to be the most central hostel in Dublin (apparently that’s a thing), but we think they’ve got a good reason for that.
+Ok, so these guys also claim to be the most central hostel in Dublin (apparently that’s a thing), but I think they’ve got a good reason for that.
 It overlooks the Liffey River and is right next to O’Connell Street with the famous O’Connell Bridge nearby, leading to Temple Bar.
 From here you can get around to many of Dublin’s top sights on foot like Trinity College and Grafton Street, so you won’t have to splash out on public transport as it’s right in the city centre.

 Wondering what the sleeping arrangements are?
 There are a fair few room options available at Abbey Court Hostel, including: